rionshin/HomeKitInfluxGrafana/README.md

 * Write statement may give you error if you push text in float field, but as we use mostly Round and Get number it always convert it.
 * I would recomend when you select your variable also to select format Number.

+### Logging Security event

 ## Validation

 * When you create shortcut always use Play button to test it and check your logs in Portainer for Influxdb - if you see code 400 something is wrong, you can use CURL to execute same comand in command promt to see what will happen.
-POST example with CURL
+POST example with CURL :

-` curl -i -XPOST 'http://ip:8087/write?db=DBNAME&u=UserName&p=Password' --data-binary  'Homekit,room=bathroom occupancy=1'
+` curl -i -XPOST 'http://ip:8087/write?db=DBNAME&u=UserName&p=Password' --data-binary  'Homekit,room=bathroom occupancy=1' `

-Thats the expected outcome with code 204
+This is  the expected outcome with code 204

 ```
 HTTP/1.1 204 No Content
 Content-Type: application/json